jronallo/iiif-image/readme.md

 ## Requirements

-Currently the Kakadu binary `kdu_expand` and the Imagemagick `convert` command ought to be in the path of the user who is running this code.
+Currently the Kakadu binary `kdu_expand` ought to be in the path of the user who is running this code.
+Image manipulation relies on the [sharp](http://sharp.dimens.io/en/stable/) module which relies on libvips.

 ## Currently Provided Modules